Welcome to our new planning support for communities initiative.

 What support will Planning Mentors receive?

-- Training – the initial Planning Mentoring training will take place over one or two days with a lunch and travel expenses covered.
+- Training – the initial Planning Mentoring training will take place over two days – 1st June & 20th July in central Edinburgh, Friends Meeting House, 10am – 4pm with a lunch and travel expenses covered.

 It will consist of:

 - Legislation knowledge – providing a comprehensive overview of rights and opportunities in areas of planning, community empowerment, land reform and local governance.
 This will be especially important /timely as the new Scottish Planning Bill is expected to be published this Spring.

 - Mentoring skills – developing communication skills, understanding and responding to people’s needs and the role and expectations of the mentor including boundaries on the relationship, and any paperwork requirements.
 We will also cover the aims of the programme and how it complements other elements of the organisation